marcusoftnet/marcusoftnet.github.io/_posts/2014-04-10-aligning-our-sights-what-indonesians.md

 ### What about us?

-First, with "us" i mean my normal working place; the IT-industry in a western setting.
+First, with "us" I mean my normal working place; the IT-industry in a western setting.

 Normally we do standups.
 Talking about the work at hand.
 That's all good and one of the small but powerful things you can do to increase transparency, foster a feeling of collaboration and start working together as a team.